 Your personal feelings of affection or animosity should have no bearing on whether you comport yourself with integrity.
 President Eisenhower said of integrity: “The supreme quality for leadership is unquestionably integrity.
 Without it, no real success is possible.”
 A reputation for integrity takes the entirety of your practice to build and maintain, but you can lose it with a single indiscretion.

 Unfortunately, your reputation for integrity and being forthright is affected not only by your own actions but by the reputations of others in your firm.
 I have had opposing counsel who doesn’t know me tell me, “I’ve known Partner X a long time.
 He’s one of my favorite people.
 If there’s anything you need in this case let me know, and we will sort it out.”
-I’ve also had opposing counsel tell me they assume I’m a lying, dirty dog because I work for Partner Y. I didn’t do anything to warrant either response.
-But on the one hand, I did my best to maintain that trust, and on the other, I did what I could to distinguish myself from the mistrusted partner and endeavored to repair the gaping fissure of distrust.
+I’ve also known of opposing counsel telling an associate at another firm that until proven otherwise, they assume the associate to be a lying, dirty dog because they work for Partner Y. Neither I nor the other associate did anything to warrant either response.
+But on the one hand, I did my best to maintain that trust, and on the other, the associate did what he could to distinguish herself from the mistrusted partner and endeavored to repair the gaping fissure of distrust.

 Regardless of the status of your relationships with co-counsel or opposing counsel, you would be well served if when that walk away from a case you have worked together, they can tell others, “They were forthright with me.”

 Photo by William Beem.